BITalinoWorld/bitalino-energia-library/README.md

 #### installation

-Drop the bitalino folder into `Documents/Energia/libraries` folder.
+Drop the bitalino1 folder into `Documents/Energia/libraries` folder.